d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 # Bidirectional Recurrent Neural Networks

-So far we assumed that our goal is to model the next word given what we've seen so far, e.g., in the context of a time series or in the context of a language model.
+So far we assumed that our goal is to model the next word given what we have seen so far, e.g., in the context of a time series or in the context of a language model.
 While this is a typical scenario, it is not the only one we might encounter.
 To illustrate the issue, consider the following three tasks of filling in the blanks in a text:

 1. `I am _____`
 2. `I am _____ very hungry.`